yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 ^C
 RedBoot>
 }}}

-The boot process is somehow signalled via the leds, first only the power led is on, then the internet led starts blinking, and when this internet led is solid green, it's the right time to connect to the gdb console.
+The boot process is somehow signalled via the LEDs, first only the power LED is on, then the internet LED starts blinking, and when this internet LED is solid green, it is the right time to connect to the RedBoot console.

 This is the point, where I disconnected the serial cable and closed the case.
-If the kernel is booting and ssh working, I don't need any debug-stuff in between.
-It's possible to unbrick the fonera with this redboot gdb console, as I can always reflash to a working firmware.
+If the kernel is booting and SSH working, I do not need any debug-stuff in between.
+It is possible to unbrick the fonera with this RedBoot console, as I can always reflash to a working firmware.

 == Backup your Fonera's flash ==
 After gaining the SSH access use these commands: